-This award, sponsored by Kurdish Political Studies Program at the University of Central Florida, recognizes the best article in Kurdish Political Studies by a rising scholar during the previous calendar year.
-For this award cycle, articles published in 2018 will be considered.
+This award, sponsored by Kurdish Political Studies Program at the University of Central Florida, recognizes the best article in Kurdish Studies by a rising scholar during the previous calendar year.
+For this award cycle, articles published in 2022 will be considered.
 All articles published in English language peer-reviewed journals addressing questions and covering issues related to Kurdish politics, broadly defined, will be considered for the award.
 The award is open to all disciplines under social sciences and humanities.
 The primary author of the article needs to be an untenured scholar (graduate student, post-doc, independent scholar, assistant professor or equivalent) at the time of the publication.
-The winner will be awarded $500.
-The awardees will be announced by November 2019.
+The winner will be awarded $800.
+The awardee will be announced by November 2023.

 An electronic copy of the nominated article should be sent to email@example.com.
 Self-nominations are welcome.

 - Nikola Mirilovic, University of Central Florida

 Announcement: New KPSP Course Opportunity at UCF for Fall 2023